JBShady/COD5-Remastered/README.md

 ## Nacht Der Untoten
 * Added "mission intro" in the bottom left corner to include storyline accurate info.
 * Added new musical Easter Egg that plays "Undone" by shooting all 31 red barrels
-* Red barrels slightly buffed and also do AOE damage
+* Red barrels slightly buffed and also do AOE fire damage
 * Slightly buffed explosive truck values
 * KZMB radio now pauses when playing the main Easter Egg song or game over intermission music
+* KZMB radio now works in co-op for players other than the host
-* Using audio from campaign, added an entire set of new voicelines based off of the style of the other maps (headshots, kills, power-ups, weapons, surrounded, downed, etc.).
+* Using audio from campaign, added an entire set of new voicelines based off of the style of the other maps (headshots, kills, powerups, weapons, surrounded, downed, etc.).
-* 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps.
+* 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps, inspired by both the original trailer and DLC1 trailer.
 * Removed Scoped Kar98k from the box so that the cabinet is actually unique and useful while still being a "troll" that does not tell you what you are purchasing
 * Added Satchel Charges into a "searchable" mysterious crate akin to the Sniper Cabinet with a working trigger, animation, and custom model.
 * Satchel Charge Crate and Sniper Cabinet now both use unique sounds when opened